jaredmladner/provisioning-examples/README.md

 ```
 It will port forward local 8888 to the docker container port 8888:
 [http://192.168.99.100:8888](http://192.168.99.100:8888)

+If using Mac then you can run `docker-machine ls` to see the IP for your docker VM.

 ## Cloudformation Example
 Request AWS CLI and your account to be properly configured for AWS Cloudformation/CLI